Having A Luau? Here’s The Easiest Hawaiian Huli-Huli Chicken Recipe Ever

 The story of Huli-Huli Chicken is fascinating, and I tell it on the page devoted to the recipe for the sauce.
 It reminds me of the story of Cornell Chicken, another regional marinade and recipe that is required at every cookout and fundraiser in the region.

-2) Pour it in a large bowl, or better still, into a large zipper bag.
-Add the chicken.
-Marinate for at least 3 hours, as long as 24 hours.
+Prep.
+Make the sauce first.
+Pour it in a large bowl, or better still, into a large zipper bag.
+Cut up the chicken into parts.
+Add the chicken parts to the marinade and marinate in the fridge for at least 3 hours or as long as 24 hours.
 As you can see in my article on marinades, they do not penetrate far.
 But if you have read my article on brines, you know they do penetrate.
 The fun part of this recipe is that the Huli-Huli sauce contains a lot of soy sauce, which is salty.
-So some of it will penetrate.
+So some of it will penetrate like a brine.
 And it also makes a nice glaze when basted on during cooking.
+Fire up.
+Set up the grill for 2-zone cooking and preheat it so the indirect side is about 325°F.

-3) Set up the grill for 2-zone cooking and preheat it so the indirect side is about 325°F. Pour the marinade into a sauce pan and bring to a boil to pasteurize it so it can be used for basting.
-Keep cooking until it reduces significantly, perhaps 25%.
+Cook.
+Pour the marinade into a sauce pan and bring to a boil to pasteurize it so it can be used for basting.
+Keep cooking until it reduces significantly, perhaps to 25 percent.

 Roast the chicken parts with the lid down on the indirect side of the grill.
 Huli it (turn it) frequently so the sugar in the sauce doesn't blacken.
 After turning each time, paint the upper surface with a layer of the sauce.